 AEI is dedicated to equity in the workplace by fostering an inclusive environment that supports staff and provides them with resources to yield fairness and equality across all professional experiences.

-AEI's recruiting team Accreditation Board for Engineering and Technology (ABET) accredited engineering programs at historically diverse colleges including Historically Black Colleges and Universities (HBCU’s).
-Further, our recruiting programs have embraced outreach to specific minority professional programs such as the National Society of Black Engineers (NSBE), the Society of Hispanic Professional Engineers (SHPE), the Association for the International Exchange of Students in Economics and Commerce (AIESEC), and the Society of Women Engineers (SWE).
-In addition, we consistently produce analyses through our internal systems to both capture statistics by firm and office and track improvement for hiring more diverse colleagues in ethnicity and gender.
+AEI's recruiting includes outreach to a variety of Historically Black Colleges and Universities (HBCU’s), specific minority professional programs such as the National Society of Black Engineers (NSBE), the Society of Hispanic Professional Engineers (SHPE), the Association for the International Exchange of Students in Economics and Commerce (AIESEC), and the Society of Women Engineers (SWE).
+We are tracking gender and race statistics through our internal systems both firmwide and by each office to understand our employee community picture and raise awareness about diversity in our hiring practices.
+We have adopted a series of measures including expansion of our employee interview teams to gain the broadest perspectives of candidates applying to AEI.

 AEI’s GROW program is the internal component of our commitment to responsible interactions with each other.
 Through a series of company-wide DEI speaker presentations as part of the GROW program, we are engaging in critical conversations about inclusive communication and the role privilege plays in the workplace.
 Additionally, AEI implements training for all employees in three fundamental areas of professional accountability: